Open for Good.

 - Recreational items (e.g. balls, frisbees) will be monitored and permitted at the discretion of MVC employees.

-- Students are encouraged to Bring Your Own Chair (BYO Chair); MVC will store chairs and make them safely available throughout the school day to maximize student use of our vast campus green spaces.
+- Students are encouraged to Bring Your Own Blanket for use as seating during breaks and lunch to maximize student use of our vast campus green spaces.

 - In the few interior hallways on campus, one-way directional signage is in place.